Dictionary » Adverbs » Vigorously – Meaning, Definition, Synonyms and Antonyms

 1. Can “vigorously” be used for non-physical activities?

-Yes, it can describe both physical actions (like scrubbing or exercising) and non-physical efforts (like arguing a point or pursuing a goal).
+Yes.
+It can describe physical actions (like scrubbing or exercising) and non-physical efforts (like arguing a point, campaigning, or pursuing a goal).

 3. What’s the difference between “vigorously” and “energetically”?

-Both describe energetic action, but “vigorously” often emphasizes force and determination, while “energetically” focuses more on lively and active behavior.
+Both describe active effort, but vigorously often emphasizes force and determination, while energetically tends to focus more on lively, energetic motion and attitude.

 5. How do you pronounce “vigorously”?